How We Manage Our Assets and Investments

 At the Marion County Healthcare Foundation, we take our fiduciary responsibilities seriously.
-In order to ensure proper oversight of our assets we have a multi-tiered system investment management system:
+In order to ensure proper oversight of our assets we have a multi-tiered system of asset management:

-Our Finance Committee monitors our investment performance and activity regularly.
-This highly qualified group meets on a regular basis, generally monthly, and among its various responsibilities recommends fiscal policies to the Board including specific policies relating to the Foundation's investments.
+Our Investment Committee monitors our investment performance and activity regularly.
+This highly qualified group meets on a quarterly basis.
+Among its various responsibilities the committee recommends to the Board specific policies relating to the Foundation's investments.

-The Marion County Healthcare Foundation Investment Policy specifies the long-range investment goals such as generating ample income to protect and grow principal while generating an annual "payout" to cover grants, fees, operations and surpass inflation.
-The Policy also provides guidelines for asset allocation such as regular rebalancing and diversification to maintain a defined mix of certain asset classes (equities, fixed income, cash, etc.).
+The Marion County Healthcare Foundation Investment Policy specifies the long-range investment goals such as generating ample income to protect and grow principal while generating an annual "distribution" to cover grants, fees, operations and surpass inflation.
+The Policy also provides guidelines for asset allocation such as regular re-balancing and diversification to maintain a defined mix of certain asset classes (equities, fixed income, cash, etc.).

-If you have questions about how we manage our investments that have not been answered in this section, please click here to contact us for more information.
+If you have questions about how we manage our investments please feel free to contact us.